|Title:||Daemon State Files|

 The state file is a TOML file.
 Dynamic fields, either of infrequent (but possible) use to clients or required for restarting the daemon,may be saved in the state TOML.

 If possible, recorded state SHOULD fully describe the hardware such that recovery from a shutdown (including unepected shutdown) will be seamless without any additional user input.
 If the file is not present, reasonable default behavior SHOULD be assumed, if possible.
+Defaults are specified in the daemon's protocol.
 When reasonable defaults are not possible, Daemons SHOULD return Error states over RPC calls for calls which require state information.
 A missing file MUST NOT cause the daemon to fail to start up and accept client connections.